fynecontry/Linux-Programing-Interface/System-Programming-Fundamentals/signal_handlers/README.md

 When a signal handler interrupts a blocked system call, the system call fails with the error `EINTR`.
 We can take advantage of this behavior to, for example, set a timer on a blocking system call.
 Interrupted system calls can be manually restarted if desired.
 Alternatively, establishing the signal handler with the `sigaction() SA_RESTART` flag causes many (but not all) system calls to be automatically restarted.

+## Important note on Reentrant and nonreentrant functions
+- The concept of multiple threads of execution is also relevant for programs that employ signal handlers.
+Because a signal handler may asynchronously interrupt the execution of a program at any point in time, the main program and the signal handler in effect form two independent (although not concurrent) threads of execution within the same process.
+- A function is said to be **_reentrant_** if it can safely be simultaneously executed by multiple threads of execution in the same process.
+In this context, “safe” means that the function achieves its expected result, regardless of the state of execution of any other thread of execution.

+  > The SUSv3 definition of a reentrant function is one “whose effect, when called by two or more threads, is guaranteed to be as if the threads each executed the function one after the other in an undefined order, even if the actual execution is interleaved.”

+- A function may be nonreentrant if it updates global or static data structures.
+(A function that employs only local variables is guaranteed to be reentrant.)
+If two invocations of (i.e., two threads executing) the function simultaneously attempt to update the same global variable or data structure, then these updates are likely to interfere with each other and produce incorrect results.
+For example, suppose that one thread of execution is in the middle of updating a linked list data structure to add a new list item when another thread also attempts to update the same linked list.
+Since adding a new item to the list requires updating multiple pointers, if another thread interrupts these steps and updates the same pointers, chaos will result.

+**async-signal-safe** - function is one that the implementation guarantees to be safe when called from a signal handler.
+A function is async-signal-safe either because it is reentrant or because it is not interruptible by a signal handler.

 ## Exercise

 #### 21-1. `TODO:` Implement abort().